WICG/display-locking/explainers/update-rendering.md

-Assuming that the User Agent completes this work (i.e. it is not otherwise busy doing more important rendering work), then when the developer removes `content-visibility` style, the contents are displayed without delay or jank.
+Assuming that the User Agent completes this work (i.e. it is not otherwise busy doing more important rendering work), then when the developer removes the `content-visibility` style, the contents are displayed without delay or jank.
 This is a consequence of the fact that the rendering state should already be up-to-date, completed cooperatively with the rest of the required work.